 Data Requirements:

-To keep data critical to system operation.
+To preserve original data in the state it is provided.
 This requirement must be balanced against the data security and information governance requirements which arise from holding unconsented patient data.
 The goal of only discarding operationally non-critical data helps ensure that nothing is thrown away which later turns out to be important, as it will be very difficult (if not impossible) to re-download missing data from the source system.

 To minimise the number of copies of the data where possible.
 This is both for data governance reasons and because of the large volumes of data i.e. cost of storage and challenge of maintenance.